Mike11199/applyYourSelf---Job-Tracker/README.md

 </br>
 </br>
-<h2>Edit Job Functionality</h2>
+<h2>Edit Job Functionality - Front End State</h2>
 </br>

 </br>
--8/30/22 Set up the "edit job" functionality.
+-8/31/22 Set up the "edit job" functionality.
 When clicking an "Edit" button on one of the job cards, it invokes the "setEditJob" function in appContext.js, passing the job id from the state into it.
 </br>
 </br>